A Ghost Story

 Covering our ears, we looked around at each other, and we were scared.
 That's what I saw: the look in our eyes was exactly the same cocktail of fear and confusion and helplessness.
 The moment before the plane crashes.
 I remember Jacob's eyes met mine, and I wanted him to say or do something, anything, to make all this stop.
 And then Joshua yelled something into the ocean of evil screaming feedback; he pointed towards the stereo.
 We all looked back over in the corner of the living room, and the two speakers were engulfed in flames.
 And not like little blue flames.
 The speakers were raging in fat orange and red licking flames -- they rose up and danced to the blaring insanity the stereo was blasting out at us, as if possessed.
 Jacob said something and ran down the stairs to his room.
 I rushed into the kitchen to get a glass of water.

 "I'm thirsty," I thought, but of course the water was not for me -- it was for the evil bonfire of what used to be our stereo burning in a mountain of flame in our fucking living room.
 I came back into the room, the soundtrack of madness had not subsided in the least; it had completely saturated us; we were under water, we were drowning in it.
 Before I could throw the glass of water onto the raging speaker fire, Jacob bounded back up the stairs with a red fire extinguisher.
 He pushed me away with his left hand (a few gulps of water splashed onto the carpet), pulled the pin, and squeezed the hand levers together.
-The extinguisher vomited up a white cloud of whatever it is they put in extinguishers ("Just water," I thought as a kid) and the flames and the screaming sound were swallowed up in the blast of the extinguisher.
+The extinguisher vomited up a white cloud of whatever it is they put in extinguishers ("Just water," I thought when I was a kid) and the flames and the screaming sound were swallowed up in the blast of the extinguisher.
 Peace.
-(The father, son, and the holy spirit.)
+(The father, son, and the holy spirit, I thought to myself.
+I have no idea why.)
 We stood there, for what felt like a long time, yet time seemed to stand still.
 It was like a dream.

 Billy started to laugh.
 It was a little snicker at first, and then a snort took over that, and then he was laughing crazily, not looking at any of us, just staring at the wreckage.
 Joshua started laughing too, and finally, Jacob smiled, shaking his head in stupefied exhaustion, still holding the extinguisher in his hand.
 I laughed a little too; it was a subdued laugh, but it felt good.
 What else could we do?